Daniel Ducruet

 Daniel Ducruet ([dykʁɥɛ]; born 27 November 1964) is a former husband of Princess Stéphanie of Monaco, to whom he was married in 1995 and divorced from a year later in 1996.

-Two of his children, Louis and Pauline, are 15th and 16th in the line of succession to the Monegasque throne.
+Two of his children, Louis and Pauline, are 16th and 19th in the line of succession to the Monegasque throne.

 Early life

-Ducruet was born in Beausoleil, Alpes-Maritimes to Henri Ducruet, a manual laborer and his wife Maguy (née Barbero), a homemaker.
+Ducruet was born in Beausoleil, Alpes-Maritimes to Henri Ducruet, a manual laborer and his wife Marguerite [Maguy] (née Barbero), a homemaker.

 Ducruet attended the University of Nice but dropped out after a year.
 He worked as a bodybuilder, pet shop clerk and a fishmonger before being accepted into Monaco's police force as a trainee officer in 1986.

 Within two years he had been appointed a Palace bodyguard with responsibility for Prince Albert.
 In 1991, he was appointed by Prince Rainier to accompany his daughter Princess Stéphanie as bodyguard on her ill-fated tour to promote her record album.